muonic-dev/kw_legion/README.md

 # LEGION Replay Manager

-Organize Kane's Wrath replays.
+Organize your replays because Kane's Wrath built-in replay doesn't support filtering.

-## Documentation

-- [Architecture](docs/ARCHITECTURE.md) — how the components (parser, core, UI) fit together and interact.
+LEGION will gather every replay in your replay folder (including the rolling Last Replay) and track it in a local database.
+You can then filter by player, map, faction, time and more and toggle which replays are placed in the replay folder.

+## ☢️ _*UNDER DEVELOPMENT/UNSTABLE*_ ☢️

+This software is under active developmet and may be unstable.
+You should definitely back up any replays that you consider important.
+If you do encounter problems feel free to open an issue.

 ## License

 This project is licensed under the GNU General Public License v3.0 or later - see the [LICENSE](LICENSE) file for details.

+## Development

+⚠️ This project is open source because I believe in it.
+However, as I have limited time if you drive by PR it is very unlikely that I will review and/or merge.

+- [Architecture](docs/ARCHITECTURE.md) — how the components (parser, core, UI) fit together and interact.